Foot Reflexology: 15 Amazing Pressure Points On Your Feet | Herbal Goodness

 The LV 1 point can be found one inch below the toenail corner, towards the inner side of the big toe.

-Apply pressure to this area to relieve yourself of dizziness, stomach aches, and hernia.
+Apply pressure to this area to calm yourself of dizziness, stomach aches, and overall wellness.

 • Tai Bai